alexk99/the_router/conf_options2.md

 ### npf connection limit filter add

 Adds a prefix to the NPF connection limit list.
-NPF uses the connection limit list when decides where or not to limit the number of connections for a particular host.
+NPF uses the connection limit list when decides whether or not to limit the number of connections in a group.
-See the description of the "npf_conn_limit_filter_mode" sysctl variable for more details.
+See the description of the "npf_conn_limit_group_by" and "npf_conn_limit_filter_mode" sysctl variables for more details.

 	npf connection limit filter add <net>/<mask>